"I always felt the admissions process was very personal." ~ an NMI student

 NMI Certificate Program Admissions

-National Midwifery Institute offers open enrollment year round: you may apply and enroll at any time.
+National Midwifery Institute offers open enrollment year round; applicants may apply and enroll at any time.

 "I loved how simple the application process was!"

 ~ an NMI student

 The first step is to contact us by phone or email to request an application for admission.

 You will be sent a link to complete the Student Application for Enrollment form, and another to pay the $75 application fee online.

 Following completion of Student Application for Enrollment form and payment of the $75 application fee, contact your high school and request that an official high school transcript be sent directly to our office at National Midwifery Institute, Inc. Administration Office, P.O.
 Box 863, Middlebury, VT 05753.
 If instead you earned a GED, contact the state in which you successfully passed the GED and verification of your GED be submitted to the NMI Office.
 If you have other high school degree equivalency documents, request the regulatory agency which bestowed the documents to submit official evidence of your high school degree equivalency to the NMI Office.

 Upon receipt of your application and application fee, the Program Administrator or Educational Director will contact you by email to schedule another phone interview to provide further details regarding program policies and to answer any remaining questions you may have, as well as to ensure that you have made a fully informed decision to attend NMI.